Storm Highway by Dan Robinson

 Editor/Photographer

-Important Message 30 Years of Storm Chasing & Photography Dan's YouTube Video Channel Dan's Twitter feed Dan's RSS/XML feed
+Important Message 30 Years of Storm Chasing & Photography Dan's YouTube Video Channel Dan's RSS/XML feed

 We're in the climatological peak of severe weather season in the Midwest and Plains, but you wouldn't know it from my daily schedule the past 2 weeks.
 It's been life-as-usual here, with very little of significance in the realm of storms to pursue either at home or in the Great Plains.
-The season's medium-to-long range outlook for the upper level jet pattern is getting perilously close to looking like a no-Plains-trip year for me, with nothing looking worthy of an chase for as far out as models can reasonably be trusted.
+The season's medium-to-long range outlook for the upper level jet pattern is getting perilously close to looking like a no-Plains-trip year for me, with nothing looking worthy of a chase for as far out as models can reasonably be trusted.

 Abysmal GFS 500mb winds forecast for June 2: southern stream jet *south* of the Plains, with offshore flow over the Gulf supressing northward moisture transport